 - Teaching Arrangements

-- There will be two 2-hour lectures and one tutorial each week.
+There will be two 2-hour lectures and a 1-hour tutorial each week.

 - Graduate Attributes Emphasised